visgl/deck.gl/dev-docs/RFCs/first-person-mercator-viewport-rfc.md

 - camera distance: altitude & zoom (zoom dependent, 1.5 screen "heights")
 - fov: pitch dependent

-The current WebMercatorViewport would become a subclass of a "Third Person Viewport:
+The current WebMercatorViewport could become a subclass of a "Third Person Viewport:

 It is really a `MapboxViewport` (at least when it comes to perspective mode) as it emulates mapbox-gl's choices of perspective projection.

-## Alternative proposal: Generalize WebMercatorViewport

-For completeness: As an alternate proposal to refactoring the entire Viewport hierarchy, we might be able to just generalize the `WebMercatorViewport`

-Currently takes lat/lon/zoom/pitch/bearing “props”.

-Propose adding the following props:
-* `fov`: (radian) - Allows the application to set fov.
-Defaults to map synched fov (> 60 degrees pitch gives fov at 60 degrees).
-* `position`: [x, y, z]: Position in METER_OFFSETS, from [lng lat] base point.
-Relation to altitude - Allows the application to set the height of the camera in meters (without affecting other parameters).
-* etc

-This proposal is not favored, mainly because:
-* it keeps adding to an already complicated class
-* it does not handle geospatial coordinates in the general case

 ## Proposal: Add `Viewport.isMapSynched` method to control map display